lfrestrepog/if-docs/docs/major-concepts/parameters.md

 aggregation:
 }
 ```
 The `name` is the accepted name for a particular parameter.
 For example, IF has a parameter, `carbon` that represents carbon in gCO2eq.
-Anywhere `carbon` exists as a parameter anywhere across the iF and its plugins, the name `carbon` is reserved for carbon with this specific unit.
+Anywhere `carbon` exists as a parameter anywhere across the IF and its plugins, the name `carbon` is reserved for carbon with this specific unit.

 The `description` is a short sentence describing the parameter.